SeriousAlexej/ParametricParticles/README.md

 #### Properties

 * **Diameter** - diameter of this sphere.
-* **Diameter inner** - diameter of inner part of this sphere, where particles are not allowed to spawn.
+* **Inner Diameter** - diameter of inner part of this sphere, where particles are not allowed to spawn.